kanidm/kanidm/book/src/developers/designs/profile_display.md

 #### Editing keys

-When editing keys users must be able to add keys, remove keys and update individual key values Each action will be committed immediately, thus proper prompts and icons indicating this must be shown (like a floppy disk save icon ?)
+When editing keys users must be able to add keys, remove keys and update individual key values.
+Each action will be committed immediately, thus proper prompts and icons indicating this must be shown (like a floppy disk save icon ?)